ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started the portfolio site.

 **Thoughts:** Getting much more comfortable with CSS and HTML by this point, finding myself needing to google less and can create and manipulate what I want mostly from memory.
 Overall happy!

+### Day 14: June 28, 2021

+**Today's Progress**: Finished the portfolio site

+**Thoughts:** In terms of the site layout I feel I did a fine job, however I couldn't figure out how to design it for mobile.
+I played around with media queries but it's still really confusing.
+In the future I'll consider designing sites for mobile as the priority.